Resources for Young People

 Need Help For You Or A Mate?

-Methamphetamine is a highly addictive drug and because there are no standards in the way it is produced, its unknown as to what goes into the drug.
-Ice causes the brain to release a ‘happy’ chemical called dopamine at 1000 times the normal rate of release.
+Methamphetamine is a highly addictive drug and because there are no standards in the way it is produced, it is not known what goes into the drug.
+Methamphetamine causes the brain to release a ‘happy’ chemical called dopamine at 1000 times the normal rate of release.
 As the drug leaves a user’s system, an extreme low is experienced where the user may feel anxious, depressed, psychotic and have trouble sleeping.